 But as NPR's Michele Kelemen reports, Clinton insisted the U.S. can't retreat, especially from a region now in so much turmoil.

 MICHELE KELEMEN, BYLINE: Secretary Clinton, as she took the death of Chris Stevens personally, she nearly broke down as she spoke about that day she greeted the coffins of Ambassador Stevens, Sean Smith, Tyrone Woods and Glen Doherty.

-SECRETARY HILLARY CLINTON DEPARTMENT OF STATE: I stood next to President Obama as the Marines carried those flag-draped caskets off the plane at Andrews.
+SECRETARY HILLARY CLINTON: I stood next to President Obama as the Marines carried those flag-draped caskets off the plane at Andrews.
 I put my arms around the mothers and fathers, the sisters and brothers, the sons and daughters and the wives left alone to raise their children.